FlagBrew/PKSM/README.md

 Tell me if you like this work and what you would have featured in the next update! :)

 *Thanks Shai for the icon :)*

+# How to compile it?

+Just make sure you have ctrulib 1.1.0 .
+I don't know how to update httpc functions to latest ctrulib, because it causes crashes when i try to download stuff from internet if i use that version.
+If you know how to fix this problem, just pull request.